vmeirelle/File-Transfer-System/README.md

 ## How it work's?

-1.The client establishes a TCP connection with the server.
+1. The client establishes a TCP connection with the server.
-2.The client sends a "list" command to the server, requesting a list of available files.
+2. The client sends a "list" command to the server, requesting a list of available files.
-3.The server responds with a list of filenames.
+3. The server responds with a list of filenames.
-4.The client sends a "get" command to the server, requesting a specific file.
+4. The client sends a "get" command to the server, requesting a specific file.
-5.If the requested file is in the server cache, the server sends the file contents from memory.
+5. If the requested file is in the server cache, the server sends the file contents from memory.
-6.If the requested file is not in the cache, the server reads the file from disk and sends it to the client.
+6. If the requested file is not in the cache, the server reads the file from disk and sends it to the client.
 The server also adds the file to the cache.
-7.The client receives the file contents and saves it to a local directory.
+7. The client receives the file contents and saves it to a local directory.
-8.Steps 4-7 can be repeated multiple times for different files.
+8. Steps 4-7 can be repeated multiple times for different files.
-9.When the client is finished, it sends a "quit" command to the server to close the TCP connection.
+9. When the client is finished, it sends a "quit" command to the server to close the TCP connection.

 ## Architecture
 The system follows a client-server architecture, where the client sends requests to the server, and the server responds with the requested files.
 The communication between the client and the server is done over a TCP connection.
 The system uses multi-threading to handle multiple client connections concurrently.